morgant/basiliskiivm/README.md

 USAGE
 -----

 If you have already have a `.BasiliskIIVM` generated, you can launch it by running `basiliskiivm start <vm_name>.BasiliskIIVM` (replacing "<vm_name>" with the name of your BasiliskII VM name).

 You can check whether a VM is already/still running by running `basiliskiivm status <vm_name>.BasiliskIIVM`.
 While there is a `stop` command, it currently just reminds you to safely shut the OS down using Special > Shutdown.

+You can create snapshots of a VM by running `basiliskiivm snapshot <vm_name>.BasiliskIIVM`.
+This currently just creates date-stamped copies of all the disks in the VM, so it's not particularly efficient.
+You can view all snapshots by running `basiliskiivm snapshots <vm_name>.BasiliskIIVM`.

 While not yet implemented, you will be able to package your existing BasiliskII configuration (for example, one you've configured & tested with `BasiliskIIGUI`) into a `.BasiliskIIVM` directory by running `basiliskiivm package <vm_name>.BasiliskIIVM`.
 This will take your `~/.basilisk_ii_prefs` file, the ROM file, and disk images that are specified in it, and move them into the specified `.BasiliskIIVM` directory.